 ConsumerSearch editors looked at dozens of refrigerators, narrowing it down to the top picks by examining reviews by experts and owners.
 Up-to-date, hands-on expert reviews can be found at a few sites, most notably ConsumerReports.org and Reviewed.com.
-Good Housekeeping also tests refrigerators, but has not done so in a couple of years so the recommendations found there were too dated to be helpful (all of the top rated models are discontinued and hard to find at retail).

 Once all of the review data is analyzed and distilled, we consider features, performance, ease of use and appearance to help you find the perfect refrigerator for your cold storage needs.

-Elsewhere in This Report:
+Elsewhere in this report: